SonoAlti 3V

 3.4 User Presets

 While the two standard default settings cannot be changed, jumpers can program up to three user presets with their own settings.
 User presets can include any of the 100 possible notifications contained in the altimeter.
 As mentioned, the WebUSB App is relatively self explanatory, as it poses questions to the user for each phase of the skydive: ascent, freefall, and canopy.
-The first question pertains to a possible landing zone offset.
+The current preset should be set after using the WebUSB app, as it resets to the standard setting after using the app.
+The first question the app poses pertains to a possible landing zone offset.
 For those whose landing zone is, for example, 200 feet higher than their takeoff altitude, 200 should be entered into the text box and the "higher" radio button should be selected.
 For those landing 200 feet lower, 200 should be entered as well, but the user should select the "lower" radio button.
 In most cases this should simply be left at 0.
 Note: A landing zone offset is indicated only during the freefall and canopy descent and not during ascent.
 For each phase of the skydive, the user is asked whether they want to abbreviate the readings (e.g. “one-eight” vs. “altitude one-thousand eight-hundred feet”).
 Abbreviation is recommended at least for the freefall and canopy phases of the skydive.
 Next the user should select how often regular announcements should occur.
 The options are every 100, 200, 500, 1000, 2000, or 5000 feet or meters, depending on whether metric mode is being utilized.
 The user should then select whether they want altitude or speed announced or both, using the provided checkboxes.
 After this, the user can enter the altitudes at which they want these regular announcements to occur.
 This should generally be left from 0 to 30000 feet/meters (or for ascent from 100 to 30000 feet/meters so one does not hear announcements on the ground at 0 feet).
 Next, the volume for a particular phase of the skydive is set.
 10 is very loud, but is often necessary considering the amplitude of wind noise that occurs on a skydive.
 Next, the user can select the desired notifications one wants to hear—if any—by selecting from the diplayed box and inputting an altitude next to that notification in feet or meters at which the user wants to hear that particular notification and clicking the "Insert Notification" button.
 To delete a notification, simply click on the red "X" next to that notification.
 In addition to spoken notifications, users can select alarms in freefall or under canopy that sound much like those provided by standard audibles (see "Alarm 1" through "Alarm 8").
 In addition, the notification "(Altitude)" is available with Firmware 1.1 and higher.
 This notification will make the altimeter simply read the current altitude at the altitude entered—much like the regular altitude announcements; the altitude entered for this specific notification must be in multiples of 100 feet or meters (e.g. 5100 is allowed but not 5120).
 Samples of each sound can be heard simply by selecting the notification in the box or viewing the entire list of available sounds here.
 In the freefall section, one can select a custom freefall threshold, which can be useful for wingsuiters or swoopers.
 Freefall Data Systems generally recommends wingsuiters start with a value of 40 mph and work their way lower for larger suits.
 A value as low as 20 mph can be set for those involved in XRW or other flights with very low descent rates.
 Swoopers might input a value upwards of 100 mph or even higher as to ensure they do not hear freefall announcements or notifications under canopy.
 Another option is to set the freefall threshold extremely high (e.g. 500 mph), which enables a wingsuit flyer to work simply with the canopy notifications for both flight and canopy.

 3.5 Standard Default Settings and Pre-Loaded User Preset Settings